 What matters is that you are looking for the right solution to deal with it.
-Something natural and non-invasive that can get you back to doing the activities and sports you love to do as soon as possible.
+Something natural and non-invasive that can get you back to doing the activities and sports that you love to do as soon as possible.
 Am I right?

 Whenever I work with patients and clients that have these types of issues, they always have the same questions: Why me?
 Why now?
 What's causing this?
 Why won't it go away?
 How can I fix this?